 New policies, legislation, incentives, funding, research, and taxation

-The development regarding the market share for plug-in electric passenger cars, city buses, and distribution trucks looks very positive in Sweden.
-One major driver for this development is the EU CO2 reduction requirements for new vehicles and where the Swedish policy framework has accomplished a high allocation compared to other EU markets.
-The future developments in Sweden depend on Swedish policy frameworks as well as other EU countries, which could influence the allocations of vehicles to Sweden.
+The development of the market share for plug-in electric passenger cars, city buses, and distribution trucks looks very positive in Sweden.
+One major driver for this development is the EU CO2 reduction requirements for new vehicles.
+The Swedish policy framework has accomplished a high allocation compared to other EU markets.
+Future developments in Sweden depend on Swedish policy frameworks, as well as other EU countries, which could influence the allocations of vehicles to Sweden.
 Major efforts are now being made to enable public fast charging for heavy vehicles.
 Continuous charging, so-called electric roads systems, are being explored more widely on public roads.